 We undertook leadership voice interviews, and our service users took part in survivor voice focus group interviews – showcasing experiences to lead changes in policy at local and national levels.

-The report concluded that the UK government and public authorities are not adequately safeguarding the rights of BME victims of violence or effectively supporting the service providers that support them.
+The report concluded that the UK government and public authorities are not adequately safeguarding the rights of Black and minoritised victims of violence or effectively supporting the service providers that support them.

 We launched the report in 2019 at an event in South Yorkshire, to share the report’s findings with representatives from local government and public authorities.